NicholasLYang/uptointerpretation/content/posts/post-clean-code.md

 I remember reading and believing that functions should be nice and short, that anything long should be refactored into smaller pieces.
 But then a few things happened.
-First, I read some code that obeyed these conventions that I had not written myself and realized hey, this kinda sucks.
+First, I read some code that obeyed these conventions and realized hey, this kinda sucks.
 I have to jump to five different definitions to understand even half of what's going on.
 Maybe it's just me, but it's a lot easier to read code when you can actually read it linearly from top to bottom.

 The second thing that happened was that I read and wrote some code that had really long functions and...it was fine?
 The code would not